learn-co-curriculum/phase-0-html-tables-lab/README.md

 lists, and they will display line by line in the order we put them in.
 Sometimes as web developers, though, we need to display more complex data.
-For instance, imagine you are working with a financial company and need to display a collection of transactions, each with a title, value, time, category, etc...
+For instance, imagine you are working with a financial company and need to display a collection of transactions, each with a title, value, time, and category.
-Or imagine that you've been hired by a marketing company and need to display a list of the [most popular Instagram accounts][mpia], each with their username, the owner of the account, the number of followers, etc. For sets of data like this, with many separate components, the best way to display would be to put the data into a _table_.
+Or, imagine that you've been hired by a marketing company and need to display a list of the [most popular Instagram accounts][mpia], each with their username, the owner of the account, and the number of followers.
+For sets of data like this, with many separate components, the best way to display would be to put the data into a _table_.